 Afterward, he sneaks out of the tent without waking Shae.
 Outside, he asks Bronn where he found her and is told that she was stolen from a knight because all the pretty ones were taken.
 Tyrion comments that he did not ask Bronn to make him an enemy, but agrees to keep Shae.
 When Tyrion asks for the name of the knight so he can avoid him in battle, Bronn insists that Tyrion will have him for protection.
 Tyrion then tells Bronn that if they both survive the battle, he can name his reward.
 Bronn asks who would want to kill Tyrion and Tyrion explains who has put them in the vanguard.
 Bronn only laughs and jests that a small man with a big shield will give the enemy archers fits.

-At the battlefield, Lord Tywin commands the reserve in his armor that puts Jaime’s to shame.
-Ser Kevan commands the center and Ser Addam Marbrand the right, where Lord Tywin has massed his armoured knights.
+On the battlefield, Lord Tywin commands the reserve in his magnificent armor that puts Jaime’s to shame.
+Ser Kevan commands the center and Ser Addam Marbrand the right, where Lord Tywin has massed his armored knights.
 The northmen will be tired after their long sleepless march; Tyrion wonders what Robb Stark was thinking.

 Tyrion spies the massive Ser Gregor Clegane with the vanguard massing on the left.
-Bronn, looking at Ser Gregor, states that it is best to always follow the big man into battle since he attracts all the archers, which Tyrion finds amusing.
-They hear Ser Gregor tell his men that if anyone ran he would cut them down himself.
+Bronn, looking at Ser Gregor, states that it is best to follow a big man into battle since he attracts all the archers, which Tyrion finds amusing.
+They hear Ser Gregor tell his men that if anyone runs he will cut them down himself.
 Tyrion receives his orders to hold the left of the left next to the river.
-When Tyrion’s clansmen reach the river, Tyrion commands them to keep themselves between the enemy and the river.
+When Tyrion’s clansmen reach the Green Fork, Tyrion commands them to keep themselves between the enemy and the river.
 Then the clansmen raise their battle cry of “Halfman!”

 Although the van is all mounted, it is comprised of misfits and sweepings, including half-trained boys.
 Tyrion notes that the force is unfit to hold the left, and wonders what his father was thinking.
 When the enemy appears, their numbers seem great, but Tyrion knows that his father has more.
 He also notes that the Freys are among the enemy.